jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew1.md

 #### v.21
 >She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins."

+#### v.23
+>"The virgin will be with child and will give birth to a son, and they will call him Immanuel"—which means, "God with us."